pippo-java/pippo.github.io/index.md

 **Talk is cheap.
 Show me the code.**

+1.1) Routes approach

-1) Add some routes in your application
+Add some routes in your application:

 ```java
 public class BasicApplication extends Application {